 Change in the ability to solve basic operations sums after a 25-day intervention.

 Note: 4% of children were absent for the post-intervention assessment.

-Based on the promising results of this pilot, Building Tomorrow is working to launch Roots to Rise at 70 schools in 2019, bringing this powerful tool to many more Ugandan classrooms.
+Based on the promising results of this pilot, Building Tomorrow is scaling up the TaRL approach to 70 schools in 2019.